ACEnglish/kanpig/README.md

 # 👪 Trio Mode

-A proband along with its mother and father can be joint genotyped simultaneously with `kanpig trio`.The goal of a separate module is to increase genotyping accuracy in the proband as well as consistently applying shared haplotypes to the same paths through the variant graph, thus decreasing mendelian errors and more precisely identifying de novo SVs.
+A proband along with their mother and father can be joint genotyped simultaneously with `kanpig trio`.The goal of a separate module is to increase genotyping accuracy in the proband as well as consistently applying shared haplotypes to the same paths through the variant graph, thus decreasing mendelian errors and more precisely identifying de novo SVs.